Probabilistic Approach for Detection of High-Frequency Periodic Signals using an Event Camera: Introduction

+A classical mission of that type is the detection of high-frequency periodic signals.
 Going back to frame-based cameras, the common approach to distinguish between signals of a given frequency and random flickering is based on the use of Fourier transform.
 Using frame cameras, one needs to sample the signal at a rate higher than double the desired frequency (due to the Nyquist criterion).
 This approach works nicely when the desired signal is not too fast, and not too short.
-However, if the frequency of the signal is higher than $\sim$1 kHz, then sampling it with a frame-based camera and analyzing it with this approach can become quite cumbersome, and if the signal is too short, one might miss it altogether due to the inherent camera dead time.
+However, if the frequency of the signal is higher than $\sim$1 kHz, then sampling it with a frame-based camera and analyzing it with this approach can become quite cumbersome, and if the signal is too short, say 1 $\mu s$ long, one might miss it altogether, or at least a large portion of it, due to the inherent camera dead time.
 We got so used to this approach that it takes a bit of thinking in order to realize that using the deep theory of Fourier transform for this mission sounds like using a 5-kilo hammer in order to knock a nail.

-The asynchronous bio-inspired paradigm of event cameras offers an approach that sounds much more natural and intuitive: to check whether the time difference between adjacent events in a certain pixel corresponds to the desired frequency.
+The asynchronous bio-inspired paradigm of event cameras offers an approach that sounds much more natural and intuitive: to check whether the time difference between adjacent events in a certain pixel corresponds to the temporal-period of the desired frequency.
 This approach is inherently more intuitive as it is the way human vision works to detect repetitive signals.
-Adapting this approach to an event camera, one can easily surpass the 1 kHz limit, without missing short signals, as event-cameras can naturally capture fast motions, and do not have a dead time.
-This approach was implemented in \cite{key-18} to show the potential of event cameras to track led markers blinking at high frequency ($>$ 1 kHz) carried by a drone.
-For more applications of this approach see \cite{key-17} and \cite{key-19}.
-For event driven Fourier transform approach see \cite{key-3}.
+Adapting this approach to an event camera, one can easily surpass the 1 kHz limit, without missing short signals, as event-cameras do not have a dead time.
+This approach was implemented in \cite{key-3} to show the potential of event cameras to track led markers blinking at high frequency ($>$ 1 kHz) carried by a drone.
+For more applications of this approach see \cite{key-4,key-5}.
+For event driven Fourier transform approach see \cite{key-6}.